NarayanMahadevan/MakeTechEz/GetOnToC++/Step_5/Tutorial_Five.md

 - rabbit(5) = previousMonth(2) + penultimateMonth(2) + 1 + 1 + 1 + 1 + 1 + 1
 - rabbit(5) = rabbit(1) + rabbit(0) + 1 + 1 + 1 + 1 + 1 +1
 - rabbit(5) = 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 = 8.

+Both versions of the program accomplish the same goal, however the first does it in less steps and is easier to understand.
+This does not mean that using auxillary functions is bad.
+There are problems that need the usage of auxillary functions to do simply, this example is just not one of them.